Family Ski Resort Guide | Brighton Resort

 welcome-to-brighton.png

-Brighton offers some of the largest night skiing acerage in the mountain west with over 250 lights illuminating 24 runs.
+Brighton offers some of the largest night skiing acreage in the mountain west with over 250 lights illuminating 24 runs.
 Their robust night skiing schedule makes it an easy option for families who want to teach their kids to ski or just grab a couple hours of turns after school.
 At Brighton the focus remains on locals with affordability and approachability a notable part of the resort's guest experience.

 The terrain of Brighton encompasses gentle slopes perfect for true beginners, steep, wide-open powder bowls, swooping groomers and plenty of nicely spaced tree runs.
 Brighton is often considered: “The Place Where Utah Learns to Ski and Ride” and their well-staffed Ski & Snowboard School contains friendly instructors determined to show students why Brighton is the bomb.